Roland and BOSS Lifetime Achievement Awards History

 The connection between Roland and the artist community has always been a strong and vital one.
-In 2016, Head of Artist Relations, Brian Alli, decided to make an effort to document Roland’s history while simultaneously honoring its artists.
-To achieve this goal, the company introduced the annual Roland and BOSS Lifetime Achievement Awards.
-“We were so involved in the creation of sound, and even musical genres.
-I felt we needed to tell these stories and honor the people involved,” Alli says.
-From their start onward, the growth of the Lifetime Achievement Awards mirrors Roland’s evolution.
+In 2016, the company decided to make an effort to document Roland’s history while simultaneously honoring its artists.
+To achieve this goal, the company introduced the annual Roland and BOSS Lifetime Achievement Awards to honor artists.
+From their start onward, the growth of the Lifetime Achievement Awards mirrors Roland’s evolution

 1972: The Year When Intuition Met Innovation